Franck1333/CryptoWatch-Tkinter/README.md

 ### Prerequisites

-To use the project , you will need some Hardware :
+To use the project, you will need some Hardware :

 ```
 A Raspberry Pi (Last Version is better) or any Linux computer compatible,